jvrglr/The_Limits_of_Inference_in_Complex_Systems-When_Stochastic_Models_Become_Indistinguishable/README.md

 * **GH_model_distinguishability_EN_DE_bridge_CM**: Generate synthetic data and compute model probability using BCM method (Fig. 5).
 * **GH_model_distinguishability_EN_DE_PI.f90**: Generate synthetic data and compute model probability using BCM method (Fig. 5).

+## Data
+* **GH_twizzers.dat** Optical Twizzers data (see License for use).

 ## License
 This project is shared for **academic and research purposes**.

-It is free to use, redistribute, modify, and share for research purposes, provided that proper credit is given to the authors through citation of [1].
+The codes are free to use, redistribute, modify, and share for research purposes, provided that proper credit is given to the authors through citation of [1].

+Data rights belong to the parties responsible for data acquisition.
+Any use or distribution of the data should be accompanied by citation of the original data sources (see below) and discussed with the parties responsible for data acquisition.
+**Optical twizzers data:** Miguel Ibañez García and Raúl A. Rica

 ## Reference